posconnetwork/JS-Data-Retrieval-Sample/README.md

 ### CommonJS

-To test `VHHK.js`, run `npm test-js ./VHHK_CommonJS VHHH` where VHHH is the aerodrome.
+To test `VHHK.js`, run `npm run test-js ./VHHK_CommonJS VHHH` where VHHH is the aerodrome.

 ### TypeScript

-To test `VHHK.ts`, run `npm test ./VHHK VHHH` where VHHH is the aerodrome.
+To test `VHHK.ts`, run `npm run test ./VHHK VHHH` where VHHH is the aerodrome.

 ## I'm done, now what?